Volas171/mindustry.io-plugin/README.md

 ~~The original discordplugin was made by J-VdS, you can visit his repository here: https://github.com/J-VdS/DiscordPlugin~~

-*no longer applies due to the whole thing being reworked*
+*no longer applies due to the whole thing being reworked and closed source*

 ### Notice: